jetpackworkflow/hubot-plusplus/README.md

 personal Hubot.

 What makes (or will make) this different from the original hubot-plusplus?

-- Aims to incorporate some of the features of the Hipchat Karma bot
+This package allows input closer to that accepted by the Hipchat Bot Karma
     + Flexibility of input (arbitrary text before/after "thing++")
     + Add and remote multiple points at once
-- Admin support
-    + Only admins can erase things
-    + Set arbitrary point values for things

 API
 ---